chamikacme/learn-git/README.md

 >>>>>> <source-branch-name>
 ```

-There few options available in conflict handling.
+There are few options available for conflict handling.

-1. Keep the content from active branch and disregard the content from source branch.
+1. Keep the content from the active branch and disregard the content from the source branch.
-2. Keep the content from source branch and disregard the content from active branch.
+2. Keep the content from the source branch and disregard the content from the active branch.
 3. Keep the content from both branches.
 4. Disregard the content from both branches.
 5. Edit the file in some other way.